Antiepileptic Drugs Market Outlook:

 Recent Developments

-- In March 2024, Pfizer Inc. proclaimed the receiving of the EMA acceptance for LYRICA, which is a pregabalin that has been extended for aiding refractory epilepsy, comprising real-world evidence from over 15,500 patient records.
+- In March 2024, Pfizer Inc. announced the receipt of the EMA acceptance for LYRICA, which is a pregabalin that has been approved for treating refractory epilepsy, comprising real-world evidence from over 15,500 patient records.

-- In January 2024, UCB Pharma announced that the FDA has approved BRIVIACT, particularly to cater to pediatric focal seizures, which has been supported by Phase III trials that showcased a 39% of seizure reduction.
+- In August 2021, UCB Pharma announced that the FDA had approved BRIVIACT, particularly to cater to pediatric focal seizures, which has been supported by Phase III trials that showcased a 39% in seizures.

 - Report ID: 920